July 16, 2018

 By Drake Milliken

 As an undergraduate student myself, I am very familiar with how students engage themselves in course material, in and outside of the classroom.
 It is no secret that students have a lot to juggle between their classes, work, and social lives.
 It is for this reason, along with others, that students have a tough time paying attention in class for extended periods of times.
 I see cases of this in almost every class I attend.
 Students are often messaging on their phones and computers, finishing up homework for their next class, or just trying to kill time by looking at social media.
 It is very evident that students aren’t always engaged in class.
-But why is that the case?
 Students in college level courses are typically invested in their classes but continue to struggle staying focused for the whole class.

 Salman Khan (Founder of Khan Academy) recently posted an article referencing research performed by two professors from Indiana University, Joan Middendorf and Alan Kalish.
 They cited multiple studies showing that students lose almost all interest after the first 10 to 15-minutes during classes.
 This was backed by the student’s memories, where they could more effectively recall information that was presented at the beginning of the class compared to the end of class.